 One of the best places to visit in north east India is Kaziranga National Park.
 Declared a UNESCO Heritage Site, the National Park is home to the one horned rhinos which attract tourists from all over the world.
 Spotting a one-horned rhinoceros in its stomping yard is an experience that you can live to tell your grandchildren.
 It will be unlike any lore ever told.
 While you’re out and about in this scenic land, don’t forget to spot the various other species around for a unique wildlife experience!

 How to reach: You can take a flight to Guwahati International Airport or Jorhat Airport, or just take a train to Furkating station.
 From here, the park is just a bus ride or taxi ride away.

 Best time to visit: November, February, and April

 No. of species: 35 species of mammals and hundreds of migratory birds species that fly down every season.

-2. Largest Monastery in India, Tawang Monastery
+2. Tawang Monastery

-Best Time to Visit: It is best to visit this valley from April to October.
+Best time to visit: It is best to visit this valley from April to October.

 How to reach: You can reach Tawang by trains, buses, helicopters, flights and road.
 But if you want to enjoy some exquisite views during the course of your journey it is best to travel via a flight to Tezpur and then take a bus from there to Tawang.
-You can more details on the Tawang official website.
+You can find more details on the Tawang official website.

-Famous For: It is famous for its celestial beauty in the night, and you should plan to visit it on the night of a full moon.
+Famous for: It is famous for its celestial beauty in the night, and you should plan to visit it on the night of a full moon.
 It has around 850 sculptures to admire.

-4. Echoing Experience at Nathu La Pass
+4. Nathu La Pass